licheez/ngAlpha/a17/projects/alpha-ts/README.md

 ## Usage

-With this service all translations will be manage by the code... that makes your html much clearer and easier to maintain.
+With this service all translations will be managed by the code... that makes your html much clearer and easier to maintain.

 ```typescript
 @Component({